Super senior

-A super senior is a student in a four-year educational institution, such as a high school or undergraduate school, that has over 4 years in attendance or has a surplus of credits required for a diploma and has not yet graduated.
+A super-senior is a student in a four-year educational institution (such as a high school or undergraduate school) who has more than four years in attendance or a surplus of credits required for a diploma and has not yet graduated.
+In certain cases these students are also known as postgraduates or fifth-year seniors.

 Causes

-Applied to education in the United States, super-seniors usually have the minimum number of credits to graduate but do not for various reasons.
+Applied to education in the United States, super-seniors usually have the minimum number of credits to graduate but do not choose to for various reasons.
 These students will advance through the grades (freshman, sophomore, junior, senior) on schedule and are classified as a "senior" for two or more years.

 Redshirt student-athlete

 A student-athlete may have been made a redshirt their freshman year, which delays their four-year eligibility for competition in the NCAA until their sophomore year.
 As a result, they will still be eligible the year after their senior year and may stay in college to continue competition.

 Multiple degrees

-Students who intend to complete two or more degrees at the same time are often required to earn approximately 140-150 credits to receive their degrees, rather than the normal 120.
+Students who intend to complete two or more degrees at the same time are often required to earn approximately 140–150 credits to receive their degrees, rather than the normal 120.
 It is often in the student's best interest to earn all desired/required undergraduate degrees at the same time as financial aid is more readily available to undergraduates than to graduates returning for additional undergraduate degrees.
 They could also use summer school sessions as well.